ToniWonKanobi/theoveranalyzed.net/posts/2015/3/15/the-secret-to-apples-success-remains-a-secret.md

 @@ Description=John Kirk versus James Stewart: is Apple a fluke?
 @@ Tags=Apple, business, industry, history

-A few weeks ago, John Kirk of TechPinions took apart an [article](http://www.nytimes.com/2015/01/30/business/how-and-why-apple-overtook-microsoft.html?_r=0) by James B. Stewart of Common Sense.
+A few weeks ago, John Kirk of TechPinions took apart an [article][nytimes] by James B. Stewart of Common Sense.
 In that piece, Stewart attempted to delineate the reasons why Apple became the success that it has -- from the perspective of Microsoft's decline.

 Kirk had several rebuttals to Stewart's series of rather flawed comparisons, and I thought his comments boded well towards a more general take on Apple:
 >Suggesting that there are lessons to be learned from Apple’s unprecedented rise is obvious.
 However, suggesting that the Apple of today is in a similar position to the Microsoft of yesterday, simply because Apple is dependent upon a single product, is dubious.
 And suggesting that Apple needs to learn from Microsoft’s mistakes in order to avoid Microsoft’s fate is, frankly, ludicrous.

 I suppose it's natural to draw comparisons between Apple and what was once Apple's most obvious rival.
 But at this stage, not only are those comparisons tired, they are not grounded in any reality I'm aware of.